Trujillo-Group/trujillo_group_resources/tutorials/AIMAll/README.md

 ```

+**N.B.** It is highly advised to use the same basis set as used for optimisation.

 **1. WFN/WFX submission**

 Once the wfx/wfn output file has been generated, it can now be submitted to AIMAll using the script **sub_aimall** (found in ```trujillo_group_resources/scripts/submission/QTAIM``` directory